Memory refresh

-Memory refresh is the process of periodically reading information from an area of computer memory and immediately rewriting the read information to the same area without modification, for the purpose of preserving the information.
+Memory refresh is a process of periodically reading information from an area of computer memory and immediately rewriting the read information to the same area without modification, for the purpose of preserving the information.
 Memory refresh is a background maintenance process required during the operation of semiconductor dynamic random-access memory (DRAM), the most widely used type of computer memory, and in fact is the defining characteristic of this class of memory.

 In a DRAM chip, each bit of memory data is stored as the presence or absence of an electric charge on a small capacitor on the chip.
 As time passes, the charges in the memory cells leak away, so without being refreshed the stored data would eventually be lost.
 To prevent this, external circuitry periodically reads each cell and rewrites it, restoring the charge on the capacitor to its original level.
-Each memory refresh cycle refreshes a succeeding area of memory cells, thus repeatedly refreshing all the cells in a consecutive cycle.
-This process is conducted automatically in the background by the memory circuitry and is transparent to the user.
-While a refresh cycle is occurring the memory is not available for normal read and write operations, but in modern memory this "overhead" time is not large enough to significantly slow down memory operation.
+Each memory refresh cycle refreshes a succeeding area of memory cells, thus repeatedly refreshing all the cells on the chip in a consecutive cycle.
+This process is typically conducted automatically in the background by the memory circuitry and is transparent to the user.
+While a refresh cycle is occurring the memory is not available for normal read and write operations, but in modern memory this overhead is not large enough to significantly slow down memory operation.